LCC-CIT/CIS195-CourseMaterials/Labs/Lab06/Lab6Instructions.md

 - Publish to the web server

   - Upload both web pages to citstudent (unzipped).
-  - Put the URLs for the pages in the online text for the Moodle assignment.
+  - Put the URLs for the pages in the online text for the Canvas assignment.

-- Upload to Moodle
+- Upload to Canvas

   - Zip the files into one .zip file.
-  - Upload the zip to Moodle using the lab submission link for the assignment.
+  - Upload the zip to Canvas using the lab submission link for the assignment.

 ## Assessment